The following is an explanation of the terms that appear on your statement.

 TUITION: Undergraduate full-time students are charged a flat rate per semester.
 This flat rate entitles them to register for 9 units for the year.
 Students wishing to register for more than 9 units per year will be charged at the per unit tuition rate.
 Graduate charges are per credit.
 Special instructional (lab) fees may apply to certain courses.

 HOUSING & MEALS: Charges for on-campus housing and meals per semester.
 If the housing listed on your statement is not correct, contact Residence Education at 718-390-3420 and confirm any changes with the Business Office.
-All students residing on campus must have a meal plan.
+All students residing on campus during fall or spring semester must have a meal plan.
 To make changes to your meal plan, please contact Dining Services at 718-390-3246.

 STUDENT FEE: Charged to all full-time students each semester, and covers student activities, Information Technology services (including wifi access and I.T.
 Help Desk assistance), and shuttle transportation.
 In addition, it covers health services (unlimited access to the Center for Health and Wellness services, most over the counter medications and immunizations, and the Wellness Access Plan which provides a supplement to a student’s primary health care coverage.
 If you have any questions or concerns about health services, please feel free to contact the Center at (718)390-3158 or email@example.com.)
 This fee also covers new developments related to the Covid-19 pandemic, specifically technology (upgrade to fiber optic network, our new online dining app, upgrade to our core network and classroom technology) and community health (installation of touchless doors, health and safety supply kits, sanitizing and other social distancing enhancements in compliance with CDC guidelines, and campus community testing)

 TUITION REFUND INSURANCE PLAN: Charged annually (fall semester) to all full-time undergraduate students.
 This elective insurance plan enhances and extends Wagner’s current published refund policy and assures subscribers up to an 85% tuition refund (including room and board costs for residential students) for medical withdrawals (including mental health issues).
 The plan is offered by AWG Dewar.
 Please note that Wagner’s refund policy, as well as the Tuition Refund Plan, applies to complete withdrawals only.